Sylvie & MACH Dizzy

 |

-I actively compete in AAC, AKC, & USDAA.
+I actively compete in AAC, AKC, USDAA and UKI.

 When I first started teaching dog agility I was interested in teaching advanced handling to advanced students and dogs.
 Then I taught my first complete beginner class.
 I was inspired with how gratifying it was to teach people and dogs who were just starting out.
 I love seeing the progress and I love opening up a whole new world to them.